m4r11/01.netwhat/README.md

 This is equal to 340 trillion trillion trillion IP addresses.
 IPv6 is written in hexadecimal notation,
 separated into 8 groups of 16 bits by the colons, thus (8 x 16 = 128) bits in total.

-####"Which of the following proposals is the valid host range for the subnet on which the IP address 158.167.18.156/15 resides?"
+###### Which of the following proposals is the valid host range for the subnet on which the IP address 158.167.18.156/15 resides?

    158.166.0.1- 158.167.255.253
    158.165.255.253- 158.167.255.254